 ACADEMY FOR VISUAL AND PERFORMING ARTS - MUSICOverview

-In eleventh grade, students take a rigorous AP course in music theory and may earn college credit: AP (Advanced Placement) Music Theory in the Digital Age.
-They study music theory at the college-level, including harmonic analysis, counterpoint, voice leading and ear training.
+Tenth graders take a rigorous AP Music Theory course and may earn college credit.
+They study college-level music theory, which includes harmonic analysis, counterpoint, voice leading and ear training.
 An exhibition of students' digital compositions is also part of the curriculum.

-In twelfth grade, students go beyond the AP theory curriculum in Advanced Problems in Music Theory & Technology.
+In eleventh grade, students go beyond the AP theory curriculum in Advanced Problems in Music Theory & Technology.
 Here, students delve into augmented sixth and Neapolitan chords, fugal composition techniques, and analysis of twentieth-century music.
 They also take Digital Recording Studio and learn how to make professional quality recordings of themselves and their peers usingPro Tools software.
 The AVPA-M program ensures a rounded arts education with Music & Society: a course that teaches the evolution of musical style with corresponding art and socio-political trends.

-Finally, each AVPA-M student is required to participate in 2 trimesters of a performing music course each year (band, orchestra, choir or ensemble).
-The AVPA-M program is not a conservatory or a full-time performing arts program- we offer a college preparatory, academic honors program, with a focus in music.
+You can learn more about the AVPA-Music program by attending one of our open houses in the fall.
+Please note that the AVPA-M program is not a conservatory or a full-time performing arts program.
+We offer a college preparatory, academic honors program, with a focus in music.

 What kind of student do you accept into the AVPA-Music Program?

 Academically talented students prepared for a challenging, college preparatory honors-level, academic curriculum.
 Students who have an outstanding ability in music- students we accept are some of the strongest musicians in their communities and participate in honors level ensemble and/or pre-college programs.

 - Talented musicians who have achieved musical excellence (competition finalists, pre-college, awards, etc.)